- About Us

 1 & 2 mile loops in a freshwater lake

 Join us for the 35th Annual DAM Lake Berryessa Swim!

 Saturday, June 3, 2017

 Steele Canyon Campground, near the junction of highways 128 and 121.
 This venue features plenty of off-street parking and campsites available for the weekend.
 The water is clean, comfortable and at it's highest levels in a decade, plus the weather is, more often than not, fine!
-USMS Sanction TBD.
+USMS Sanction 387-W002.

-The Lake Berryessa Swim is one of the longest-running open water swims in America.
-Join hundreds of swimmers for the 1-mile and/or 2-mile swim (500yd youth swim also available), then party/picnic at the lake!
+The Lake Berryessa Swim is one of the longest running open water swims in America.
+Join hundreds of other USMS swimmers for the 1-mile and/or 2-mile swim then party/picnic at the lake!
 Two food trucks will be available for race-day lunch purchases.

 Saturday, June 10

 This year, the Lake Del Valle event will start on Saturday with a 5K/10K.
 The swims will run at the same time.
 You have to pre-register for the 10K and be able to meet the 3 ½ hour cut off time to swim the event.
 On Sunday, the 1.2K and the 2.5K will be held.
 If you’re new to open water swimming, try the 1.2K swim.
 It’s run first.
 For a good workout, do both.
 Plenty of parking.
 A good place to bring the kids: they have a roped off swimming area.
 Post event snacks provided.
 USMS Sanction 387-W001.